 What makes the bench press so special?

-Since the 70s crew did a ton of benching, many protein powder clowns continue to assume that this is the secret to incredible chest transformation, while completely ignoring the fact that genetics come first.
-Even if you are benching the whole universe, you cannot change your insertions, muscle bellies and frame.
+Since the 70s crew did a ton of benching, many protein powder clowns continue to assume that this is the secret to incredible chest transformation while completely ignoring the fact that genetics come first.
+Even if you are benching the whole universe, you cannot change your insertions, muscle bellies, and frame.

-The bench press is a barbell exercise and as such it allows you to perform precisely calculated routines.
-For example, if your routine calls for 80% of your 1RM (one repetition maximum), it’s easy to determine the exact number.
-Also, the bench press can be made harder until infinity without altering the motion pattern.
+The bench press is a barbell exercise that allows you to perform well-calculated routines.
+For example, if your program calls for 80% of your 1RM (one repetition maximum), it’s easy to determine the exact number.
+In addition, the bench press can be made harder until infinity without altering the movement pattern.
 You just add weight and that’s it.
-No need to do any fancy dancing such as planches, front levers…etc.
+There is no need to do fancy dancing such as planches, front levers…etc.

 Which exercises can replace the bench press?

 During my glorious permabulking days, I was frequently passing by a busy playground with horizontal and parallel bars on my way to the barbell dungeon.
 Every single time I was thinking how stupid those morons are for wasting their time on dips while I was doing real work – benching.
 This continued throughout the autumn and winter, but when the summer came the story changed.

-One of the available methods is to do push-ups between two stable surfaces so that you can let the weights attached to you hang in-between.
-This may not be as straight forward as lying on a bench, but you can still develop some pretty decent strength.
-Not to mention that out of the big three pushing exercises that involve the chest (bench presses, dips, push-ups) push-ups are the healthiest choice for your shoulders.
+One of the possible methods is to do push-ups between two stable surfaces so that the weights attached to you can hang.
+This may not be as straightforward as lying on a bench, but you can still develop some pretty decent strength.
+Not to mention that out of the big three pushing exercises that involve the chest (bench presses, dips, push-ups), push-ups are the healthiest choice for your shoulders.